 All students applying to the MAOL program must have the following:

-- A completed bachelor's degree from an institution that is accredited by a nationally recognized, regional accrediting association;
+- A completed baccalaureate degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission);

 - A cumulative grade point average (GPA) of 3.0 (B) or better on a 4.0 scale.
 If the applicant's GPA is less than 3.0, an explanatory statement should be included with the application.

-The priority application deadlines are August 1 (to start in fall semester) and January 1 (to start in spring semester).
+The priority application deadlines are August 1 (fall) and January 1 (spring).
 It is the applicant’s responsibility to ensure her or his application is completed by the application deadline.
 Any applications received after the priority deadline will be reviewed on a space-available basis.

 *Coverdell Fellows applicants should use the paper application form.